 The Mobility Authority is raising the bar on what it means to be "Green."

 The Mobility Authority is committed to environmental stewardship by balancing the need for infrastructure improvements with preservation of the natural resources that make us proud to call Central Texas home.
 Delivering on that commitment, we have incorporated sustainable design principles into the development and construction of our projects; we have sponsored TreeFolks, a Central Texas non-profit that seeks to strengthen communities through planting and caring for trees; we plan and carry out good neighbor community clean ups in partnership with Keep Austin Beautiful and other organizations; and we have a dedicated stormwater and water quality management plan.
 These initiatives allow us to minimize our environmental footprint on the Central Texas region while reinvesting in our community.

 The sustainable measures incorporated into the 183 South Project resulted in less construction noise, less intrusive glare and disruptive light pollution, reduced emissions, greater aesthetics, and assurance that the project design is reflective of community values.
-The 183 South Project includes major investments in east Austin such as the restoration of the nationally-recognized historic Montopolis Bridge, which has been decommissioned from vehicular use and has been preserved for bicycle and pedestrian recreation and travel.
+The 183 South Project included major investments in east Austin such as the restoration of the nationally-recognized historic Montopolis Bridge, which has been decommissioned from vehicular use and has been preserved for bicycle and pedestrian recreation and travel.

 We are working to raise the bar industry-wide for what it means to design, build, and operate a sustainable roadway.
-The 183 South Project will be considered for certification by the most widely-used transportation sustainability rating system worldwide — Greenroads®.
+The 183 South Project was awarded a bronze certification by the most widely-used transportation sustainability rating system worldwide — Greenroads®.
 This third-party system evaluates design and construction against a set of criteria, and assigns a rating to truly gauge environmental responsibility.